phiresky/masters-thesis/manuscript.md

 ### Using the aggregated variance or only the mean

-In the other experiments with Bayesian aggregation, we only use the predicted mean of the Gaussian distribution as an input to the decoder:
+In the other experiments with Bayesian aggregation, we only use the predicted mean of the Gaussian distribution of each latent space feature as an input to the decoder:

 $$e_{k→G}=μ_z$$